RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

 **4. Retrieve an item against a particular key value**

-You have to pass these two arguments to the verifyWithKey function call:
+You have to pass these two arguments to the retrieveWithKey function call:

 * Stream name: which you want to access
 * Key: key value of the published data you want to verify

 .. code-block:: python

-    verifyWithKey(stream, address)
+    retrieveWithKey(stream, key)
-    publisher,data, txid = verifyWithKey(stream, address)
+    publisher,data, txid = retrieveWithKey(stream, key)

     raw_data = binascii.unhexlify(data).decode('utf-8')         # convert hex data into raw data